 Enquiries about the scheme can be made by phoning Council on (03) 941 8830.

-Permit for Access to Council Services Confined Spaces (Categories 1, 2 and 3)
+Authority to Access Council Services Confined Spaces (Categories 1, 2 and 3)

-This permit is required before you enter any CCC confined space.
+This authority is required before you enter any Council confined space.

 Send a copy of your up-to-date confined spaces training certificate to: